-When you install newer versions of activity modules, Aegis automatically updates activity libraries to use the latest version, ensuring Process Authors have the most recent versions at design time.
-Aegis does not upgrade existing workflows.
-For more information about manually deploying activity module updates to existing workflows, see Section 4.15, "Deploying Activity Module Updates," on page 85.
+When you install newer versions of activity modules, Workflow Automation automatically updates activity libraries to use the latest version, ensuring Process Authors have the most recent versions at design time.
+Workflow Automation does not upgrade existing workflows.
+For more information about manually deploying activity module updates to existing workflows, see Deploying Activity Module Updates.